Architectural Optimization and Feature Learning for High-Dimensional Time Series Datasets

+{\texttt{FF}} {\texttt{LF}} {\texttt{1Hid}} {\texttt{1HidReLU}} {\texttt{VGG6}} {\texttt{VGG13}} {\texttt{VGG13-BN}} As our ability to sense increases, we are experiencing a transition from data-poor problems, in which the central issue is a lack of relevant data, to data-rich problems, in which the central issue is to identify a few relevant features in a sea of observations.
+Motivated by applications in gravitational-wave astrophysics, we study a problem in which the goal is to predict the presence of transient noise artifacts in a gravitational wave detector from a rich collection of measurements from the detector and its environment.
+We argue that feature learning---in which relevant features are optimized from data---is critical to achieving high accuracy.
+We introduce models that reduce the error rate by over 60\% compared to the previous state of the art, which used fixed, hand-crafted features.
+Feature learning is useful not only because it can improve performance on prediction tasks; the results provide valuable information about patterns associated with phenomena of interest that would otherwise be impossible to discover.
+In our motivating application, features found to be associated with transient noise provide diagnostic information about its origin and suggest mitigation strategies.
 Learning in such a high-dimensional setting is challenging.
 Through experiments with a variety of architectures, we identify two key factors in high-performing models: sparsity, for selecting relevant variables within the high-dimensional observations; and depth, which confers flexibility for handling complex interactions and robustness with respect to temporal variations.
 We illustrate their significance through a systematic series of experiments on real gravitational-wave detector data.
 Our results provide experimental corroboration of common assumptions in the machine-learning community and have direct applicability to improving our ability to sense gravitational waves, as well as to a wide variety of problem settings with similarly high-dimensional, noisy, or partly irrelevant data.